-Located a bit outside downtown near the City Park, Szaletly is a destination restaurant, one worth trekking out to.
+Located a bit outside downtown, near the City Park, Szaletly is a destination restaurant, one worth trekking out to.
 At least if you're curious to try traditional Hungarian dishes transformed with a deft hand by head-chef Dániel Bernát.
-The whole menu is a celebration of dishes people in Hungary are used to eating, but these beautiful plates made from top ingredients are hardly what appear on most people's dining tables at home.
+The whole menu is a celebration of dishes people in Hungary are used to eating, but these beautiful plates are hardly what appear on most dining tables at home.

-There's of course goulash, but you can also try the local fish soup (halászlé), foie gras, fogas (pike-perch), Mangalica pork, schnitzel, and túrós palacsinta (túró-filled crepes).
-And also Stefánia vagdalt: a meatloaf named after Stéphanie, Crown Princess of Austria (1864-1945), who also bears the name of the elegant street where Szaletly is located.
+There's of course goulash, but also the local fish soup (halászlé), foie gras, fogas (pike-perch), Mangalica pork, schnitzel, and túrós palacsinta (túró-filled crepes).
+And Stefánia vagdalt: a meatloaf named after Stéphanie, the Habsburg Crown Princess of Austria (1864-1945), after whom Szaleltly's elegant street was named.
 The service is excellent – not pushy but alert and knowledgeable, and there's a full wine list of local options.
 Mains are €15-20.
+Reservations are recommended.